ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ### UniswapV2Router02.sol  {#UniswapV2Router02}

 In most cases you would use Uniswap through [this contract](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/UniswapV2Router02.sol).
-You are see how to use it [here](https://uniswap.org/docs/v2/smart-contracts/router02/).
+You can see how to use it [here](https://uniswap.org/docs/v2/smart-contracts/router02/).

 ```solidity
 pragma solidity =0.6.6;